touchportyl/datapacks/README.md

 - Detect and install your datapack unless a newer version exists
 - Run cleanup code to remove deprecated items, tags, and entities for old versions of your datapack
 - Enable extra features if two datapacks are installed together (uninstalling one pack will simply disable the extra features)
-- Cleanly uninstall and disable your pack with a simple function (<namespace>:uninstall)
+- Cleanly uninstall and disable your pack with a simple function (namespace:uninstall)